plandes/flex-compile/README.md

 The general idea is the keybindings to compile you get use to are "switched" to whatever specific problem you're working on.
 For example, if you're compiling with a makefile, use the *make* compiler to initiate an make process.
-If you're working with a REPL based langauage (i.e. [flex-compile-clojure], [flex-compile-scala] etc) instead a buffer or expression is evaluated.
+If you're working with a REPL based langauage (i.e. [flex-compile-python], [flex-compile-clojure] etc) instead a buffer or expression is evaluated.

 ### Motivation